STR1Z/d2/README.md

 Some random lightweight Game Engine Tools Library that helps to create some casual games for school projects or whatever.

+Currently, this library probably has limited support for mobile devives, it might partially work or not at all.

 ---

 ### Classes